ucdavisdatalab/workshop_introduction_to_version_control/05_branching.Rmd

 ```

 ...you'll get a **merge conflict**.
 This means that Git is unable to merge the
-two branches because they have different data in the same file.
-We need to
+two branches because they have different data in the same area of the file (Git
+is usually quite good at merging file versions when their differences are in
-resolve these differences manually before Git can merge.
+separate areas).
+We need to resolve these differences manually before Git can
+merge.

 To do so, open `hello.txt`.
 When you do, you'll see this: